 Orchiopexy is associated with two major testicular complications: atrophy and testicular ascent.
 For palpable testes, these occur less than 5% of the time.
 For laparoscopic orchiopexies, the rate is also around 5%.
 For Fowler-Stephens orchiopexies (dividing the vessels) in one or two stages, the testicular atrophy rate is around 20% to 30% (worse for one stage procedures).

 There may be a slight decrease in penis size in cryptorchid patients.

 It has been suggested that adjuvant LHRH treatment be offered to cryptorchid patients with a high risk for infertility due to their insufficient gonadotropin stimulation at the time of surgery.
 Sperm cryopreservation is another prophylactic option in case of resultant infertility in spite of the adjuvant LHRH.

 An undescended testicle is the most prevalent male congenital defect affecting the male genitalia.
 Most (about 80%) will descend by the third month of life.
 It is more frequently found in premature infants.
 Risks for infertility and cancer are increased compared to the general population but still relatively small.
 Optimal timing of surgical orchidopexy (<18 months of age) is not always followed.
-Close collaboration and communication between pediatricians and urologic surgeons will result in better outcomes and avoid unnecessary procedures while increasing the incidence of timely surgery when indicated.
+Close collaboration and communication between nurse practitioners, physician assistants, pediatricians, and urologic surgeons will result in better outcomes and avoid unnecessary procedures while increasing the incidence of timely surgery when indicated.